jp1648/website2.1/README.md

 My newly designed portfolio.
-Odds are, you are looking at it now xD.
+Odds are, you are came from it 😄